 Pre-step

 Get out your brining container.
-I use my stainless steel stockpot.
+I use my large pot which is stainless steel.

 Step one

-Gather the ingredients – Kosher salt, sage leaves, oregano, peppercorns and whole turkey breast.
+Gather the ingredients – Kosher salt, sage leaves, oregano, peppercorns, and whole turkey breast.
+(A)

 Step two

 In a saucepan, combine everything in the above photo, except the turkey, in filtered water.
 Set heat to medium and cook just long enough to melt the salt.
-Use a wooden spoon to stir, making sure there are no grains of salt left.
+Use a wooden spoon to stir until no grains of salt are left.
+(B)

 Let cool to at least room temperature.
-I transfer the salt mixture out of the pan and put it into the fridge.
+Transfer the salt mixture from the pan and put it into the fridge.

 Step three

-Dry your turkey breast inside and out and place in the brining container.
+Dry your turkey breast inside and out in the brining container.
 Gently pour the brining mixture over the turkey.
 Add just enough additional filtered water to cover the turkey.
+(C)

 Step four